Article updated Aug 2023.

-Sections of text will be flagged (highlighted – as in the example below) in long-text student submissions where a Turnitin algorithm has predicted a high probability that the section of text was written by a GAIT.
+Sections of text will be flagged (highlighted – as in the example below) in long-text student submissions where a Turnitin algorithm has predicted a high probability that the section of text was written by a Gen AI tool.

 Turnitin have provided a slide set with more details of what it looks like and the main features.
 See this video of a preview demonstration from Turnitin showing a development version of the detection tool.
 The production version is shown in the image above.